mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/enhancing-with-non-display-file.md

 Monarch-based programs execute within the context of a Monarch Job and conform to certain conventions allowing the program to be the target of a *CALL* operation.
 The Job provides a program with a connection to the database, with a set of _global_ variables shared amongst all the programs in the Job (the LDA and the LDC), and with a mechanism to support instantiation based on activation groups, which is particularly important in supporting the call commands.

 A Job also provides an interactive program with the infrastructure supporting the program's Workstation file.
-Refer to [Program User Interface](/concepts/architecture/program-user-interface.html) for  description of the interaction of the Program and Job during a normal session.
+Refer to [Program User Interface](/concepts/architecture/program-user-interface.html) for a description of the interaction of the website with a Job and its Programs.

-The Job and its programs run in a separate thread from where the website executes.
-This thread is known in Monarch as the **Blue Thread**, a Razor Page of the website run in a worker threads denominated the **Yellow Thread**.
+Each Job and its programs run in a dedicated thread separate from where the website executes.
+This thread is known in Monarch as the **Blue Thread**, and Razor Pages run in a worker thread of the website which Monarch calls the **Yellow Thread**.

 ## Job States